Mark Remillard is an ABC News reporter based in New York.

 Just before graduating from ASU, Mark was promoted to a full-time reporter at KTAR.
 He covered a range of assignments, specializing in local business and transportation, but also provided numerous reports on state and local government, crime and breaking news.
 He also covered President Barack Obama's visit to Phoenix in January 2015.

 Mark developed a focus in business journalism while working alongside longtime business journalist, author, and Forbes contributor Micheline Maynard as an intern for her 2014 book Curbing Cars: America's Independence from the Auto Industry.
-He later co-hosted and produced a podcast with Maynard entitled How to Cover Money, which is a resource for journalists to better understand and cover business stories.
+He later co-hosted and produced a podcast with Maynard as part of ASU’s Donald W. Reynolds National Center for Business Journalism entitled How to Cover Money, which served as a resource for journalists looking to report on business topics.

-Mark played an important role in ABC News Radio's coverage of the 2016 President Election, including live reports from Donald Trump's election victory on Nov.
+Mark also played an important role in ABC News Radio's coverage of the 2016 Presidential Election, including live reports from Donald Trump's election victory on Nov.
 8th, 2016.
 He also provided on-scene reporting of the trial, conviction and sentencing of comedian Bill Cosby in 2018.

-In October 2017, Mark worked alongside ABC’s 20/20 to produce a investigative multi-media project on the Cape Cod murder of prominent fashion writer Christa Worthington, and later the trial and conviction of Christopher McCowen.
-Mark reported and produced the six-part investigative podcast called A Killing on the Cape, which reached #1 on Apple Podcasts on Nov.
+In 2017, Mark worked with ABC’s 20/20 to produce an investigative multi-media project on the 2002 murder of prominent fashion writer Christa Worthington, and later the trial and conviction of Christopher McCowen.
+As part of the project, Mark produced and hosted a six-part investigative podcast called A Killing on the Cape, which reached #1 on Apple Podcasts on Nov.
 1st, 2017.